landoscar/landoscar/README.md

 <img width="74" height="74" alt="eizzha" src="https://github.com/user-attachments/assets/110f63c0-11da-4d29-ba1f-177584b2de2a" />

-> My mafioso is not 'xactly its. .
-Source however you want to call it.
-Do not interact Doublefedora fans.
-I ship Frozendebt, Not your silly little ' Debt guy ( whos canonically not in debt ) x debt collector. ' Its silly.
+> We are a mainly source attached system, As we found out we are a system 5 months ago.
+We have two hosts along with two cohosts.
+As we split those alters from stress, And our main host, Azure, Was frontstuck.
 >
-> I do not bite when interacting, Though feel free to leave an atabook message if still wary of interacting with me.
+> We do not bite when interacting, Though feel free to leave an atabook message if still wary of interacting with us.
 Any messages containing NSFW / Weird messages will be deleted.
 >
->  Regiments, Do not harass me.
+>  Regiments, Do not harass us.
 Keep your staff on a leash aswell.
 >
->  I am only free to friend requests if we have talked alot, I do not do ship roleplays unless i know you heavily or i consider you close.
-No i will not open up to you until we have known eachother for awhile.
+> We are only free to friend requests if we have talked alot, We do not do ship roleplays unless We know you heavily or We consider you close.
+No We will not open up to you until we have known eachother for awhile.
 >
-> Yes, You may see me around.
-Just say hi, I do not bite. -- Speaking of this ,, Please do not overly say hi to me everytime.
-I can get overwhelmed from it.
+> Yes, You may see us around.
+Just say hi, We do not bite. -- Speaking of this ,, Please do not overly say hi to us everytime.
+We can get overwhelmed from it.
 >
-> I hide freely, Meaning i can and will hide you if i do not feel safe / uncomfy around you or you have done bad things to me or my friends or people.
+> We hide freely, Meaning We can and will hide you if We do not feel safe / uncomfy around you or you have done bad things to us, our friends or just people in general.
 >
-> My github name currently is just a joke, However i do ship Frozendebt.
+> Yes, We have both an itrapped alter and chance alter.
+No they do not hate eachother in headspace.

 <img width="1281" height="174" alt="kg15vc" src="https://github.com/user-attachments/assets/aa2b1fe3-daac-4878-971e-048c44f90bfd" />